Jeevanadhi

 Jeevanadi is a 1996 Indian Kannada-language drama film directed by D. Rajendra Babu and produced by P. Dhanraj.
 The film stars Vishnuvardhan, Anant Nag and Kushboo.
 The film was widely popular for its title song composed by Koti upon release.
+The film was a remake of 1967 Tamil film Pesum Deivam.

 Plot

-This movie indirectly depicts how River Kaveri takes birth in one place and serves, loved and accepted by another place.
+This movie indirectly depicts how River Kaveri originates from one place and is served, loved and accepted by another place.